 - Morally Ambiguous Doctorate: Soviet mad scientists have very little in the way of ethical constraints, since their patrons are Party officials who answer to Joseph Stalin.
 Their survival depends on getting results.

-- Our Demons Are Different: Alchemical Baroque demons tend to follow local legends and popular beliefs very closely, in behavior and appearance — which makes them extremely dangerous but sometimes also faintly ridiculous.
+- Our Demons Are Different: Age of Gold demons tend to follow local legends and popular beliefs very closely, in behavior and appearance — which makes them extremely dangerous but sometimes also faintly ridiculous.
 One theory is that they are projections of the human id, which would explain why they are so heavily shaped by the popular imagination.

 - Proto-Superhero: Some heroes in the setting have Superhero-level powers and effectiveness — but the period is technically a bit early to match the true superhero genre; the feel may often be closer to the proto-superheroes of the pulp period.